ymath-io/ymath.io/content/courses/calculus/differential/lines-of-tangency/index.md

 Now, we'll try this with an example.
 Let's say we want to graph a line tangent to $$y=x^3$$ at $$x=-1.$$

-For context,
+For context, $y=x^3$ looks like this:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTkyNDY0NjEsNTIxMjU3NzExLDE5Nj
+eyJoaXN0b3J5IjpbLTU1MDUwNzMwNywtMTgxOTI0NjQ2MSw1Mj
-cxMDExOTIsLTEwMDUxNDMxNTksLTk0MzE5ODU0OSwtMTk1NzI1
+EyNTc3MTEsMTk2NzEwMTE5MiwtMTAwNTE0MzE1OSwtOTQzMTk4
-NDQ3OSwxNzg0NTk4MDc5XX0=
+NTQ5LC0xOTU3MjU0NDc5LDE3ODQ1OTgwNzldfQ==
 -->